Skip to content

 Inspiration Corporation offers drop-in case management appointments to anyone in need especially individuals experiencing homelessness.
 Some examples of services offered during drop-in case management are the use of resource room phones and computers, assistance with applying for benefits, referrals to healthcare services, assistance with applications for transportation support, and more.

-Ignite offers a safe, welcoming space youth can come to whenever they feel the need.
-A full continuum of services is available under one roof including housing placement, life skills programming, employment support and financial literacy, primary health care, mental health/substance use assessment and treatment, and child care.
+Ignite offers a safe, welcoming space where youth can come to whenever they feel the need.
+A full continuum of services is available under one roof, including housing placement, life skills programming, employment support and financial literacy, primary health care, mental health/substance use assessment and treatment, and child care.

 LPCS provides weekly outreach and drop-in supportive services (showers, laundry, clothing, toiletries, meals, referrals, and case management) to individuals who are currently experiencing street-based homelessness.